New Year – New Resolutions – A Photographers New Years Resolutions

 When my grandchildren were born, I started taking lifestyle pictures of them.
 These are not posed portraits in anyway.
 Instead they are pictures of them doing everyday life.
 I do a book for each child from birthday to birthday.
 They include simple things like cuddling with grandma and grandpa, places we go, and activities they do.
 It’s a great way to capture what they were interested in each year and preserve these memories.
 The books are printed each year in an 8×8 size.

-Getting a business up and running is a lot of work.
+Getting a website up and running is a lot of work.
 Setting up a good website consumed way more time than I expected or allocated.
 This year I want to add more travel and take regular pictures.
 Because of the time it took, I didn’t take as many pictures as I normally do.
 I want to get back to regular picture taking which has always been a passion of mine.

 So far I’m thinking of trips to: